beveridges/mvc_calculator/docs_site/docs/user-guide.md

 ### Navigating Multiple Sensors

-If you've loaded multiple files (e.g., 4 or 6 sensors):
+If you’ve loaded multiple files (e.g., 4 or 6 sensors), the interface displays four key elements (see [Figure 4](#fig-working_with_semg_ui):

 1. **Tabs** – Each sensor appears as a tab at the top of the plotting area.
 2. **EMG channel selection buttons** – These highlighted buttons allow you to select the desired EMG channel.
 3. **Clear all selections button** – Clears any burst selections made in the active EMG channel.
-4. **Active EMG channel** – The currently selected sensor is highlighted.
+4. **Active EMG channel** – The currently selected sensor is highlighted with a bold rectangle around the corresponding plot.

 <figure class="screenshot" id="fig-working_with_semg_ui">